Vintageinfo – All About Vintage Lighting

 Manufacturer: Louis Poulsen & Co A/S, Copenhagen, Denmark.

 Other versions: The Poul Henningsen PH 5 pendant lamp was produced in many different colours over the years.
-Occasionally, examples are found without a manufacturer’s label.
+Examples are also occasionally encountered without a manufacturer’s label.

-This pendant lamp is part of the PH three-shade system, a lighting principle developed by Poul Henningsen between 1925 and 1926 for a large exhibition hall in Copenhagen, Denmark, known as the Forum.
+The model forms part of the broader PH three-shade system, a lighting principle developed by Poul Henningsen between 1925 and 1926 for the large exhibition hall Forum in Copenhagen, Denmark.

-The PH 5 provides primarily downward light and is based on a multi-shade reflecting system.
-This construction ensures a soft, evenly distributed and completely glare-free illumination, regardless of the position of the light source.
+Introduced in 1958, the PH 5 provides mainly downward light and is based on a precisely calculated multi-shade reflecting system.
+Its construction ensures a soft, evenly distributed and glare-free illumination, regardless of the position of the bulb.

-The PH in the name stands for Poul Henningsen, while the 5 refers to the lamp’s diameter of 50 cm.
-The PH 5 was designed in 1958 and received an iF Design Award in 1971.
-As shown in period catalogue material, two versions were available, suitable for either a 100 or a 200 watt light bulb.
+The letters PH refer to Poul Henningsen, while the number 5 denotes the lamp’s diameter of 50 cm.
+Period catalogue material shows that two versions were available, suitable for either a 100-watt or a 200-watt light bulb.
+The design received an iF Design Award in 1971.

 Poul Henningsen

-Poul Henningsen was born on 9 September 1894 in Copenhagen, Denmark.
-He studied at the Technical School at Frederiksberg from 1911 until 1914, and later at the Technical College in Copenhagen until 1917.
+Poul Henningsen was born on 9 September 1894 in Denmark, in the Copenhagen area.
+He studied at the Technical School at Frederiksberg from 1911 to 1914, and later at the Technical College in Copenhagen until 1917.
+Although he trained as an architect, he never graduated, and instead developed into a remarkably versatile designer, writer and cultural critic.

-Throughout his life, Henningsen devoted himself to studying the importance of light for human well-being.
-His work focused on creating lamps that produced comfortable, glare-free illumination, based on careful control of light distribution and reflection.
-He is often described as one of the first true lighting architects.
+Throughout his life, Henningsen devoted himself to the study of light and its effect on everyday life.
+His work focused on creating lamps that produced comfortable, glare-free illumination through the careful control of light distribution, reflection and shielding.
+He is widely regarded as one of the great pioneers of modern lighting design.

 His self-titled PH series became his most famous body of work.
-Among his best-known lamp designs are the PH Artichoke and the PH 5, both of which remain influential landmarks in modern lighting design.
+Among his best-known designs are the PH Artichoke and the PH 5, both introduced in 1958.
+The PH 5 was designed in response to the constantly changing shapes and sizes of incandescent bulbs, with the aim of creating a lamp that would provide pleasant, glare-free light regardless of the light source.

 Louis Poulsen